the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

   - Presentations by mentors on topics that align with what your team is learning.
 Examples include git, code reviewing, pair programming, and communication for developers.
 - Retrospective (30 minutes every other week)
   - In our retros, we will share appreciations of our teammates, talk about what went well from a process perspective, and discuss what we could do to improve how we’re working together.
+- Planning (15 minutes)
   - Mentors meet with pairs to talk through approach to the upcoming week’s work (15 minutes)

 ## Let's recap!